Actual and potential infinity: Aristotle

 Aristotle postulated that an actual infinity was impossible, because if it were possible, then something would have attained infinite magnitude, and would be "bigger than the heavens."
 However, he said, mathematics relating to infinity was not deprived of its applicability by this impossibility, because mathematicians did not need the infinite for their theorems, just a finite, arbitrarily large magnitude.

 Aristotle's potential–actual distinction

 Aristotle handled the topic of infinity in Physics and in Metaphysics.
 He distinguished between actual and potential infinity.
 Actual infinity is completed and definite, and consists of infinitely many elements.
 Potential infinity is never complete: elements can be always added, but never infinitely many.

-"For generally the infinite has this mode of existence: one thing is always being taken after another, and each thing that is taken is always finite, but always different."

-— Aristotle, Physics, book 3, chapter 6.

-Aristotle distinguished between infinity with respect to addition and division.

-But Plato has two infinities, the Great and the Small.
+Plato had previously postulated both the Great and the Small infinities.
+Aristotle uses the examples of addition and division; a potentially infinite sequence of additions or divisions might start, but the processes can never be completed or exhausted.
+This means that it "exists potentially, but not that the infinite exists separately."
+Aristotle also argued that Greek mathematicians knew the difference, but did not need or use the actual.